 Greg returns to Northlight Theatre where he previously appeared in The Mousetrap and Sense & Sensibility.
 Greg is an Artistic Associate at Remy Bumppo Theatre Company where credits include Power, The Best Man, Les Liaisons Dangereuses, Night and Day, The Importance of Being Earnest, Chesapeake (Joseph Jefferson Award nomination), Northanger Abbey, An Inspector Calls and Travesties (Joseph Jefferson Award nomination).
 Chicago credits include Arcadia, Death of a Streetcar Named Virginia Woolf (Writers), Rock ‘N Roll, the commercial production of Immediate Family (Goodman), Arcadia (Court), Sons of the Prophet, Oklahoma!
 (American Theater Company) and A Moment Alone (iO Theater).
 Television credits include Chicago PD, Chicago Fire, Betrayal, The Playboy Club, Underemployed, The Chicago Code, Detroit 187 and the pilot Matadors.
 Film credits include Transformers: Age of Extinction, The Middle Distance, Game Day and Older Children.
 Greg is a graduate of Duke University’s Department of Theater Studies.

 Tim returns to Northlight after appearing in City of Conversation.
-Other notable work includes Hamlet, Mary Stuart, Romeo and Juliet ( Chicago Shakespeare); Spill (Timeline); Stop.Reset (Goodman), a four year run in Million Dollar Quartet (Apollo Theatre), Peoples Temple and The Dark at the Top of the Stairs (ATC); Complete History of America Abridged (Noble Fool); All My Sons (Milwaukee Rep), Toys in The Attic (Lead Actor – Jeff Award, American Blues) as well as film roles in Thrill Ride, Bad City, Uncle John, Ash, and TV roles in Empire, Chicago Fire, Boss (recurring), Detroit 187, Cupid, Turks (recurring) and online work with The Onion.
+Other notable work includes Hamlet, Mary Stuart, Romeo and Juliet ( Chicago Shakespeare); Spill (Timeline); Stop.Reset (Goodman); Million Dollar Quartet (Apollo Theatre); Peoples Temple, Dark at the Top of the Stairs (ATC); Complete History of America Abridged (Noble Fool); All My Sons (Milwaukee Rep); Toys in the Attic (Lead Actor-Jeff Award, American Blues).
+Film: Slice, Later Days, Thrill Ride, Bad City, Uncle John, and Ash.
+TV: Chicago Justice, Empire, Chicago Fire, Boss, Detroit 187, Turks, Cupid and online work with The Onion.